 Cooking it Up

 Having retired as a fire fighter Gill Callahan (James Patrick Stuart), with the help of his old crew, sets about opening his own restaurant, The Five Alarm Grill.
-Trouble is that he has opened up his place next to a posh French restaurant where Sara Westbrook (Teri Polo) takes pride in the high class cooking that her clientele come to her place for and it leads to tension and rivalry especially when Gill's place becomes popular.
-But to confuse matters further is that Gill is a widowed single dad to young Hannah (Bailee Madison) and not only does Hannah like Sara she sets about doing a touch of match making between them.
+Trouble is that he has opened up his place next to a posh French restaurant where Sara Westbrook (Teri Polo - The Christmas Heart) takes pride in the high class cooking that her clientele come to her place for.
+Unsurprisingly it leads to tension and rivalry especially when Gill's place becomes popular.
+But to confuse matters further is that Gill is a widowed single dad to Hannah (Bailee Madison - Parental Guidance) and not only does Hannah like Sara she also sets about doing a touch of match making between them.